Seventy-five arrives as a threshold in life, a moment at which many people have settled into quiet, predictable and reassuring daily routines.

 “If my brother was alive?
 He would be thrilled,” Brad said.
 “He was a huge believer.”

-Every morning, he walks out the door of the house he has owned for 40 years and looks out from his porch at an impossibly beautiful vista of green hills rolling up to Navarino.
-He also spends a lot of time with his longtime girlfriend, Maggie Young, on Tipperary Hill in Syracuse, where you’re liable to see them walking together on gentle days in Burnet Park.
+Overall, he figures things have worked out pretty well.
+Every morning, he walks out the front door of the house he has owned for 40 years and looks from his porch at an impossibly beautiful vista of green hills rolling up to Navarino.
+He also spends a lot of time with his longtime girlfriend, Maggie Young Disque, on Tipperary Hill in Syracuse, where you’re liable to see them walking together on gentle days in Burnet Park.

-Within the next year or two, Brad expects to make another visit with relatives in Hilo, his Hawaiian hometown, including a a chance to see an uncle in his 80s who still loves to surf.
+Within the next year or two, Brad expects to make another visit with relatives in Hilo, his Hawaiian hometown, including a chance to see a cousin in his 80s who still loves to surf.
 Statistically, Hilo is the rainiest city in the nation, Brad said.
 When his parents moved from there, they settled in Syracuse, ranked as the snowiest large city within the 50 states.

 Considering the weather in those locales, you can take his word for it: